ArcticEcho/DRG-Mods/Gameplay/Unbalanced/Other/README.md

 **Download Link:** [Download](https://github.com/ArcticEcho/DRG-Mods/raw/08badcd608746e33f31e2faa7e9afca8e7a682f3/Gameplay/Unbalanced/Other/No%20Fall%20Damage%20-%20V1.3421%20_P.pak)

 **Description:**
 Exactly what it says on the tin.
 No damage from falling.
 A great combo with PowerBoots.
+Host only mod.

 ## Supply Pods Keep Grab Progress - v1.0
 **Authors:** Our Lord And Savior Gabe Newell